MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp-deployment-single-region.md

 Refer to [Manage Azure DDoS Protection Standard using the Azure portal](https://docs.microsoft.com/azure/virtual-network/manage-ddos-protection) to learn how to enable AzureDDoS Standard Protection via Azure Portal.

 ### Hashicorp Terraform

+This [Hashicorp Terraform's Azure Provider template](https://github.com/Azure-Samples/gaming-lamp/blob/master/terraform/11-enable-ddos-protection.tf) is an example template that creates a DDoS protection plan and enables the DDoS Standard plan on the Virtual Network.
+Refer to the following materials to learn more about the commands used:

 - [Enable an Azure DDoS Protection plan](https://www.terraform.io/docs/providers/azurerm/r/network_ddos_protection_plan.html) using **azurerm_network_ddos_protection_plan**